Faculty & Staff

 He has a Bachelor of Arts degree in communications from Cleveland State University and a Master of Fine Arts Degree from Spalding University.
 Currently, he co- hosts a weekly segment for National Public Radio’s show Tell Me More with Michel Martin.
 He muses often at www.jimiizrael.com.

 Allison is an enthusiastic communications professional with a passion for higher education.
 After graduating summa cum laude from Kent State's journalism school, she worked as a copywriter at a national ad agency before becoming a reporter for a local paper.
 She then head to the Windy City to complete her Master of Science in Journalism (magazine writing and editing) at Northwestern University before contributing PR skills at a Chicago agency and earning a certificate in Public Relations & Advertising from DePaul University, Chicago.
 In 2011, she returned to her NEO roots and began crafting web content for Bonne Bell as "Miss Smackers."
 She's also written social media for Jared, Kay and Living Social.
-Today she enjoys teaching in the JMC department at Tri-C, as well as tutoring writing at the CCW Learning Commons.
+Today she enjoys teaching in the JMC department at Tri-C, as well as tutoring writing at the CCW Learning Cafe.

 Craig S. Jensen